 7. Not Focusing On Quality Links

-Another link-building strategy which you really need to let go is to think that more is better.
+Another one of the link building SEO tactics to abandon is thinking that more links is better.
 That is not the case anymore.
 It is no longer the quantity of the links that matter.
 Instead, the quality has become far more important.

 In fact, if you’ve got a lot of low-quality links then there is a good chance that Google will determine that you must be a low-quality site.
 After all, what other reason is there that you’re only being shared by people in that range?